• Skip to primary navigation

 Anchovy Vinaigrette

-Jump to Recipe Print Recipe
+Jump to Recipe

-I keep a number of simple vinaigrettes in jars around so I can make salads and have them on the table in seconds.
-Anchovy vinaigrette, along with a basic white wine vinaigrette, is one of the tried and true staples.
-To this day though, even after people have lived through the Ceasar salad craze of the 20th century, I’m still surprised at how many people recoil at the word anchovy.
-For the record, anchovies are an amazing tool in your flavor kit, and if you’re not using them, you should be.
+To this day though, even after people have lived through the Ceasar salad craze of the 20th century, I'm still surprised at how many people recoil at the word anchovy.
+For the record, anchovies are an amazing tool in your flavor kit, and if you're not using them, you should be.

 Simple anchovy vinaigrette recipe

-Anchovy paste is the best–no opening jars or cans!
+Anchovy paste is the best--no opening jars or cans!

 How to use it

-The vinaigrette makes about a cup, which is a lot–a little of this stuff goes along way, just like anything rich in saline glutamates like fish sauce.
-It’s more than something you can put on a salad though, here’s a few ways I’d use it:
+The vinaigrette makes about a cup, which is a lot--a little of this stuff goes along way, just like anything rich in saline glutamates like fish sauce.
+It's more than something you can put on a salad though, here's a few ways I'd use it:

 Bagna cauda

-In Italian cuisine, bagna cauda translates to “hot bath”.
+In Italian cuisine, bagna cauda translates to "hot bath".
 Traditionally the hot bath is a warm blend of anchovies, garlic and oil, but the vinaigrette works fine there too.
-There’s no need to even heat it up, just make sure it’s liquid, and use it as a dip for mild vegetables like radishes, small turnips, artichokes, etc.
+There's no need to even heat it up, just make sure it's liquid, and use it as a dip for mild vegetables like radishes, small turnips, boiled eggs, artichokes, etc.

 Dressing for fish

-Lighter take on the classic caesar
+Lighter take on the classic Caesar

-Everyone loves a good caesar, and the flavor here is really similar.
-For the first time you serve it to people who might cringe at the word anchovy, try finishing the salad with a tiny bit of grated parmesan and calling it a “quick caesar”.
+Everyone loves a good Caesar, and the flavor here is really similar.
+For the first time you serve it to people who might cringe at the word anchovy, try finishing the salad with a tiny bit of grated parmesan and calling it a "quick Caesar".

 Simple anchovy vinaigrette recipe

-Print Recipe
+Print Recipe Pin Recipe

 Basic Anchovy Vinaigrette